 Medigap Plan B includes the following coverage:

-Medicare Supplement Plan B does not cover:
+Medicare Supplement insurance plan B does not cover:

 Since Medigap Plan B policies are offered by private insurance companies, costs and availability may differ by location and company, although companies must provide the same set of standardized Medigap Plan B benefits.